-A PICC is a long, thin tube (called a catheter) that goes into your body through a vein in your upper arm.
+A peripherally inserted central catheter (PICC) is a long, thin tube that goes into your body through a vein in your upper arm.
 The end of this catheter goes into a large vein near your heart.
+Your health care provider has determined that you need a PICC.
+The information below tells you what to expect when the PICC is inserted.

 The PICC helps carry nutrients and medicines into your body.
 It is also used to draw blood when you need to have blood tests.